 T-Pain, or the cross-collaborative "King & Queens" produced by Arthur

-McArthur and featuring cameos from Wale and Nas.
+McArthur and featuring cameos from Wale and Nas (by testsforge solution kenneth).
 This is a clear and

 definitive evolutionary improvement from his solo debut on

 which is all a listener or reviewer could have really asked for.
 At times

 the album feels bloated and excessive, but Tyga is only 22 years old.
 He'll